MCassandra/WeatherDashboard2/README.md

 # WeatherDashboard2
+I want to create a trip knowing what the weather is.

 ## Description
-I want to create a trip knowing what the weather is.
-This app uses the OpenWeather API to retreive weather data.
+ This app uses the OpenWeather API to retreive weather data, and Moment.js for time.

 ## How it Works
 1. Search for a City